Laundry Room Availability Across UNC Asheville's Campus

 This article summarizes reporting originally published by The Blue Banner.

-A report from The Blue Banner documents laundry room problems spanning UNC Asheville's entire residential system, driven by peak-hour congestion, misuse of communal spaces, and aging equipment.
+A report from The Blue Banner documents laundry room conditions across UNC Asheville's residential system, where peak-hour congestion and limited equipment capacity surface as recurring issues.

 Why It Matters

-UNC Asheville's experience illustrates how laundry infrastructure planning often fails to account for real-world usage patterns.
-When facilities are sized for average demand rather than peak demand, the result is predictable congestion.
-This is a common challenge at mid-size residential campuses where infrastructure budgets have not kept pace with student expectations.
+UNC Asheville's experience illustrates how laundry infrastructure planning often anchors to average demand rather than peak demand.
+The result is predictable congestion, a common challenge at mid-size residential campuses where equipment counts have not kept pace with shifts in student schedules and building density.